 When importing products from other countries to the UK, what seems like a good deal may not be a great decision once import duty has been calculated and added onto the price of shipping your international item.

 There may be times when a product just isn’t available in the UK so you would want to know if it is an expense you can afford.
 An import duty calculator can help you determine what the final cost to you will be after all import taxes have been paid so that you can decide whether or not you could get a better deal in the UK, and get a fairly precise total on what you will be paying in order to make your decision.

-An Import Calculator is generally an easy to use software programme which you can find online.
-Although people who are in the import/export business may have computer software on their business computers, most of us choose a free online Import Duty Calculator because we rarely need to use them.
-Most online programmes are a single screen which will ask you a few basic questions and within moments you will have the bottom line price after duty and VAT
+An import tax calculator is generally an easy to use software programme which you can find online.
+Although people who are in the import/export business may have computer software on their business computers, most of us choose a free online import duty calculators because we rarely need to use them.
+Most online programmes are a single screen which will ask you a few basic questions and within moments you will have the bottom line price after duty and VAT.

 How Does a UK Import Duty Rates Calculator Work?

-Most consumers use an online Import Duty Tax Calculator when they are importing just a few items to see if they are getting a good price.
+Most consumers use an online import duty calculator when they are importing just a few items to see if they are getting a good price.
 Although import/export firms use this type of calculator daily in the course of their day to day operations, many have their own programs on their office computers.
-If you are contemplating importing a product from another country and would like to know the bottom line, an online Import Duty Rates Calculator can be a very handy tool.
+If you are contemplating importing a product from another country and would like to know the bottom line, an online import duty calculator can be a very handy tool.